Asm-Rosie/eventmanager/README.md

 - follow the instructions in the script
 - after installing you can build the source code anytime with `./build.sh`

-4. now you can run and compile the code with xcode
+4. now you can run and compile the code with [xcode](https://apps.apple.com/de/app/xcode/id497799835?l=en-GB&mt=12) by running in the terminal following command

+   `cd eventmanager
+   open eventmanager.xcodeproj`